 Why the Website?

-For a variety of reasons, we opted for the website route.
-First, the impact of the residential school decreased with the adoption of oral education and mainstreaming at the Utah School for the Deaf in the 1950s and 1960s.
-Since then, the number of Utah Deaf community members has dropped.
+- The impact of residential school in Ogden, Utah, decreased over time, and oral education and mainstreaming became more prevalent at the Utah School for the Deaf in the 1950s and 1960s.
+Consequently, the number of Utah Deaf community members decreased, and fewer graduates purchased the book.

-Due to a significant reduction in the number of people who graduated from the Utah School for the Deaf, many of the older generations of graduates who valued language, heritage, and culture may not be around to buy the book.
-Additionally, there is a slim chance that younger people who have graduated from mainstream settings will buy it.
-Publishing the book is expensive and may not be a good investment.
+- Due to the significant reduction in the number of people who graduated from the Utah School for the Deaf, many of the older generations of graduates who valued language, heritage, and culture may not be around to buy the book.

-Students of the Utah School for the Deaf, May 20, 1927.
-An old truck with piles of USD students behind the Annex Building & fire escape cylinder.
+Students at the Utah School for the Deaf on May 20, 1927.
+An old truck with piles of students is parked behind the Annex Building and a fire escape cylinder.
 Seated on the bumper is Wayne Stewart.
 Standing to his right is Cyrus Freston.
 Kenneth Burdett is standing tall above the cab of the truck.
 The first two standing nearest in the bed of the truck are Joseph Burnett (left) and Verl Throup (right)

-Unlike those who were institutionalized and subjected to cruelty, the majority of the Deaf community had positive memories of their residential school, where they shared a common language, culture, and identity.
-They called it "home."
-To convey the history of the school and the impact of the oral and mainstreaming of Ogden's Residential School, I'll use the terms "institution," "Ogden's Residential School," or "state school" on this webpage.
+The majority of the Deaf community have fond memories of their residential school, where they were able to share a common language, culture, and identity.
+They often referred to it as "home."
+To accurately convey the history of the school and the effects of the oral and mainstreaming methods used at Ogden's Residential School, I will use the terms "institution," "Ogden's Residential School," or "state school" on this webpage.

-Thank you for stopping by; I hope you find the site entertaining, educational, and informative!
+Thank you for your interest in the site, and I hope you find it entertaining, educational, and informative!

 Jodi Becker Kinner

-Thank you for stopping by; I hope you find the site entertaining, educational, and informative!
+Thank you for your interest in the site, and I hope you find it entertaining, educational, and informative!

 Jodi Becker Kinner